BrijAtIISc/DSP_project/README.md

-# Project Title: Market Sentiment & Index Movements - A Correlation Study​
+# Market Sentiment & Index Movements - A Correlation Study​

 ## Table of Contents